 Style Crimes

 Headworn XR’s adoption friction is most evident in consumer markets.
-In the enterprise by comparison, AR’s style crimes don’t loom as large, making the technology an easier sell to enterprise buyers.
+In the enterprise, by comparison, AR’s style crimes don’t loom as large.
+That makes the technology an easier sell to enterprise buyers.
 AR’s cousin, VR, likewise offers a strong enterprise value proposition.

 Moreover, XR’s ROI is felt greater by enterprises.
 Benefits include operational efficiencies from AR’s line-of-sight visualization, which engenders faster, safer, and less error-prone work.
 VR meanwhile shines in immersive training, given its efficacy in brain encoding and memory retention.